rien/reStream/README.md

 - `-s --source`: the ssh destination of the reMarkable (default: `root@10.11.99.1`)
 - `-o --output`: path of the output where the video should be recorded, as understood by `ffmpeg`; if this is `-`, the video is displayed in a new window and not recorded anywhere (default: `-`)
 - `-f --format`: when recording to an output, this option is used to force the encoding format; if this is `-`, `ffmpeg`’s auto format detection based on the file extension is used (default: `-`).
 - `-w --webcam`: record to a video4linux2 web cam device.
 By default the first found web cam is taken, this can be overwritten with `-o`.
 The video is scaled to 1280x720 to ensure compatibility with MS Teams, Skype for business and other programs which need this specific format.
-See [video4linux loopback](#video4linux-loopback) for installation instructions.
+See [Video4Linux Loopback](#video4linux-loopback) for installation instructions.
 - `-m --measure`: use `pv` to measure how much data throughput you have (good to experiment with parameters to speed up the pipeline)
 - `-t --title`: set a custom window title for the video stream.
 The default title is "reStream".
 This option is disabled when using `-o --output`
+- `-u --unsecure-connection`: send framebuffer data over an unencrypted TCP-connection, resulting in more fps and less load on the reMarkable.
+See [Netcat](#netcat) for installation instructions.

 If you have problems, don't hesitate to [open an issue](https://github.com/rien/reStream/issues/new) or [send me an email](mailto:rien.maertens@posteo.be).